wp-plugins/gravity-forms-related-fields/readme.txt

 A plugin to dynamically populate Gravity Form fields with form submissions.

+Any multiple choice field (select, checkbox or radio) can be mapped to have the submission entries of another form as their values.

+To create related fields edit a Gravity Form and go to 'Related Fields' from the Form Settings menu.

 == Installation ==

 1. Upload `gravityforms-related-fields` to the `/wp-content/plugins/` directory